 This Greek spinach pie can happily take center stage at a vegetarian lunch or dinner.
-Inspired by traditional spanakopita, this spinach feta pie is gluten-free and it’s all cooked in one skillet that goes from stovetop to table.
-In lieu of phyllo, a crust of golden sautéed potatoes encases the filling of spinach, onions, garlic, eggs, herbs and feta.
+Inspired by traditional spanakopita, this spinach feta pie is gluten-free and it’s all cooked in one skillet.
+A crust of golden sautéed potatoes encases the filling of spinach, onions, garlic, eggs, herbs and feta.

 If you’re like me and you love to find delicious ways to eat huge amounts of vegetables, you’ll appreciate this recipe.
 The crust has no flour.
 It’s purely potatoes.
 The veggie-intense filling has a full two pounds of fresh spinach, one of the world’s healthiest foods.

 The spinach is wilted in the pan with onions, garlic and butter, then mixed with fresh dill, sliced green onions and feta.
 All that savory goodness is baked in a golden brown potato crust.

 This Greek spinach pie is inspired by traditional spanakopita, made with a very similar filling but a totally different crust.
 I love crisp buttery phyllo dough but for many reasons, I decided to go with potatoes for this recipe.